mjtedder/GiphyAPI/README.md

-# GiphyStickers
+# GiphyAPI
-A sticker search app using GIPHY APIs
+A Giphy search app using GIPHY APIs